-In this episode, we explore how to communicate clearly and confidently about eye injuries and ocular burns in English clinical settings.
+In this episode, we explore how to communicate clearly and confidently about frostbite and cold injuries in English clinical settings.

 You’ll learn how to:

-• Explain eye injuries and burns using clear, patient-friendly language
+• Explain frostbite and cold injury using clear, patient-friendly language

-• Replace complex medical terminology with calm, reassuring explanations
+• Replace complex medical terminology with simple, practical explanations

-This episode is ideal for doctors, nurses, international medical graduates, and healthcare professionals working in emergency medicine, urgent care, ophthalmology, occupational health, or preparing for the Occupational English Test (OET).
+This episode is ideal for doctors, nurses, paramedics, international medical graduates, and healthcare professionals working in emergency medicine, wilderness medicine, rural care, or pre-hospital settings, or preparing for the Occupational English Test (OET).

 Enhance your clinical communication with The Medical English Collection: